mstksg/inCode/copy/entries/advent-gol.md

 [basic]: https://github.com/mstksg/advent-of-code-2020/blob/master/reflections-out/day17.md

-This method nets us a huge advantage because we now only have to loop over the number of items that we know are alive!
-Any points away from our set of alive points can be properly ignored.
+This method nets us a huge advantage because we now only have to loop over the number of items that we know are alive, and any points away from our set of alive points can be properly ignored.
 This narrows down our huge iteration space, and the benefits compound with every dimension due to the blessing of dimensionality.[^bittrick]

-Note that both methods can be straightforwardly generalized to any dimension;
-in this second method, this just means a different sized tuple/vector in your set of alive points (`[x,y]` vs. `[x,y,z]`).
-One extra concern, though, is that you need to think through generating all $3^d-1$ neighbors: that's going to come down to a d-ary [cartesian product][cross] of `[-1,0,1]` to itself.

 [^bittrick]: And...there's actually a neat optimization we can use (brought to our attention by [Peter Tseng][bitshift]) to avoid the check of the original